babelomics/MIGNON/2_input.md

 String? filterBam_additional_parameters = ""
 ```

-As an example, to modify the execution of STAR, users can indicate threads, memory and include additional arguments by including the following lines in the input JSON.
+For example, to modify the execution of STAR, users can indicate threads, memory and include additional arguments by including the following lines in the input JSON.

 ```
 "MIGNON.star_cpu": 4,